JotaMelo/iOasys-Objective-C-Style-Guide/README.md

 Properties and local variables must be camel-case with the leading word being lowercase.

-Instance variables must be camel-case with the leading word being lowercase, and must be prefixed with an underscore.
+Instance variables must be camel-case with the leading word being lowercase, and must be prefixed with an underscore (but you should not create these yourself).
 This is consistent with instance variables synthesized automatically by LLVM. **If LLVM can synthesize the variable automatically, then let it.**

 **For example:**